fortunejs/fortune/README.md

 ```

 This yields a HTTP API that conforms to the full [JSON API](http://jsonapi.org) specification, and [Micro API](http://micro-api.org) specification.
 By default, it is backed by an in-memory database, NeDB.

-## Contributing

-The [main repository is on GitHub](https://github.com/fortunejs/fortune).
-Fork it, install development dependencies with `npm install`, commit changes, make sure the code lints and the tests pass by running `npm test`, and submit a pull request.

 ## License